Roy Heath: The Murderer (1978)

-The Murderer was republished in the UK as a Penguin Classic in May 2022 and earlier in the same year it was republished by New York bookshop, McNally Jackson as a, McNally Editions - a range of hidden gems that deserve to be read by as wider public.
-Lemn Sisay said "Guyanese authors are a radiant constellation, and Roy Heath stands rightfully among them.
-His unique style stands out from others of his time, and ours".
-"A beautiful writer and an unforgettable book", Salman Rushdie.
-"A masterpiece", Colm Tóibín.
+In May 2022, The Murderer was reissued in the UK as a Penguin Classic, and also was reprinted in the United States by McNally Editions.
+Other praise for the novel has been given by Lemn Sissay ("Guyanese authors are a radiant constellation, and Roy Heath stands rightfully among them.
+His unique style stands out from others of his time, and ours"), Salman Rushdie ("A beautiful writer and an unforgettable book"), and Colm Tóibín ("A masterpiece").